 Greek pottery is one of our main points of contact with the ancient world.
 Greek pots remain in abundance, beginning with those dating to the Minoan era (from around or even before 3000 BC) up until the end of the Hellenistic period (31 BC).
 As we might expect, they come in a variety of shapes … Read more

+What was a symposium?
 The symposium was an essential part of male civic life in Ancient Greece.
 It was an event akin to a dinner party, where men would gather to discuss matters (with a particular focus on the philosophical), to enjoy music, dancing and female company, and, crucially, to drink.
-It was a key institution as far as … Read more
+It was a key … Read more

 Who was Dionysus?
 Dionysus, or Bacchus to the Romans, was the son of Zeus and the mortal Semele.
 A pregnant Semele begged Zeus to reveal his true form to her - mortals, however, could not look upon the undisguised form of a god without dying - and so she perished when he eventually relented.
 Zeus … Read more